Lee01-bit/HTML-CSS/README.md

 HTML Attributes
-note. thta sonme attributes only work with some ,all dont work together
+note. that sonme attributes only work with some ,all dont work together

-Class- it is used to assign a reusable naem to any element, which can later be styled using CSS for all elments sharing that class
+Class- it is used to assign a reusable name to any element, which can later be styled using CSS for all elments sharing that class

 ID - the id is similiar to the class but we can only use unique names once an entire HTML page,IDs can be used for CSS targeting the uniqueness of an ID name ensures that there will always just be one element with that ID,making it useful for javaScript or links.